The first radio view of a type Ibn supernova in SN 2023fyq: Understanding the mass-loss history in the last decade before the explosion: Discussion

-SN\,2023fyq is the first type Ibn object to be detected in the radio, but it is not the first object for which observations were attempted.
-SN\,2020bqj was observed but not detected with AMI-LA at 15.5 GHz at 6 days post-explosion \citep{Kool_2021}.
-SN\,2015G \citep{Shivvers_2017} and the aforementioned SN\,2006jc \citep{Soderberg_2006} were both observed at VLA frequencies from 4--22 GHz at$\sim$ 1 week for SN\, 2006jc and out to 120 days for SN\, 2015G.
-The dates of explosion are taken from optical estimates for all of these SNe.
-For SN\,2015G, this was interpreted as a limit on the mass-loss rate as $< 10^{-4} \,\mathrm{M_{\odot}\,yr^{-1}}$, while for SNe\,2006jc and 2020bqj the results were less constraining, given that the non-detections were early at 7-40 days post-explosion \citep{Pastorello_2008,Kool_2021}.
+For SN\,2015G, the non-detection was analyzed to obtain a limit on the mass-loss rate at $< 10^{-4} \,\mathrm{M_{\odot}\,yr^{-1}}$, while for SNe\,2006jc, 2019aajs, 2019qav and 2020bqj the results were less constraining, given that the non-detections were either early at 7-40 days post-explosion \citep{Pastorello_2008,Kool_2021,Ho_2023} or were at a high luminosity limit given the large distance to the SN.
 SN\,2015G had a 10 GHz non-detection at $3\times 10^{25}\rm{erg\,s^{-1}Hz^{-1}}$ at 120 days, which is a factor of 5 below the luminosity of the 10 GHz detection of SN\, 2023fyq at 125 days.
-We display the radio luminosities/non-detections for SN 2023fyq and the other SNe\, Ibn in Figure \ref{fig:Radio_context}.
-It thus may be that SN\,2023fyq was detected in the radio because the mass-loss was at a higher magnitude at the same phase post-explosion than for SN\,2015G, potentially due to specifics of the progenitor system.
+We display the radio light curve of SN~2023fyq and the upper limits for the other SNe~Ibn in Figure \ref{fig:Radio_context}.
+The fact that the SN~2015G radio emission must have been at least one order of magnitude less luminous implies that 2015G may come from a progenitor with a different mass-loss history.
 When comparing with other interacting SNe, SN\,2023fyq is less luminous and peaks slightly earlier than most radio-detected SNe~IIn as shown in Figure \ref{fig:23fyq_Lpnup}.
 Another difference from SNe~IIn is in the non-detections at later times and/or potentially steeper density profile.
-SN\,2023fyq provides compelling evidence for continuing to observe a larger sample of SNe Ibn at radio wavelengths to try to understand the distinct subclass.
+While SN 2023fyq may have experienced mass loss for longer than other SNe Ibn, it appears that it definitely did not lose mass at enhanced rates on the decade-centuries timescales that SNe IIn do (see i.e. \citet{Smith_2016}).
+SN\,2023fyq provides compelling evidence for continuing to observe a larger sample of SNe Ibn at radio wavelengths to try to understand the subclass.